Cerebrospinal Fluid (CSF) Specimens

-Bay Biosciences provides high quality, clinical grade, matched cryogenically preserved K2EDTA plasma, sera (serum) and cerebrospinal fluid (CSF) biofluid samples from Alzheimer’s disease.
+Bay Biosciences provides high quality, clinical grade, matched cryogenically preserved sera (serum), K2EDTA plasma and cerebrospinal fluid (CSF) bio-fluids samples from Alzheimer’s disease.

-The K2EDTA plasmasera (serum) and cerebrospinal fluid (CSF) biofluid specimens are processed from Alzheimer’s disease patient’s peripheral whole-blood using customized collection and processing protocols.
+Moreover, the K2EDTA plasma, serum and CSF bio-fluid specimens are processed from Alzheimer’s disease patient’s peripheral whole-blood using customized collection and processing protocols.

 What is CSF?